fedora-infra/freeipa-fas/README.md

 the Fedora Account System.
 The plugin must be installed on all FreeIPA servers, preferable before the server/replica is installed.

+If the plugin is installed later, then the local schema cache may be outdated and ``ipa`` command may not be aware of the new attributes.
+In that case the local schema cache can be refreshed by enforcing a schema check ``ipa -eforce_schema_check=True ping`` or by purging the cache with ``rm -rf ~/.cache/ipa``.

+Installation requires a server upgrade ``ipa-server-upgrade`` and restart of services ``ipactl restart``.
+The post transaction hook of the RPM package takes care of both.
+A server upgrade can take a while and can disrupt normal operations on the machine.
+It is advised to serialize the operation and install the plugin on one server at a time.

 ## Additional user attributes

 User object is extended by the new *fasUser* object class.